-With the Christmas campaigns, Coca-Cola tries to create a mental association between the brand and the Christmas season.
-Let’s oversimplify it a bit: If Coke can be associated with Christmas, it can be associated with the emotions this holiday evokes.
+With their famous Christmas campaigns, Coca-Cola tries to create a mental association between the brand and the Christmas season.
+If Coke can be associated with Christmas, it can be associated with the emotions this holiday evokes.

 And those typically are the joy, warmth, and safety of a community.
 These emotions are important parts of Coca-Cola’s brand positioning.

 SEO campaigns are a course of coordinated actions to improve the search engine ranking of a website.

 By improving the search engine ranking, your website can get to the first page of the search engine results page (SERP) and take advantage of the organic traffic potential.